lucas3919/Ficha_04/README.md

 # Description:
-Simulates a process schedule by using Round Robin. collects the processes data to show the performance.
+Simulates a process schedule by using Round Robin. collects the processes data to show the process performance.
 <br>
 <br>